Batch predictions

 }

-We provide a small utility function for submitting a job using parameters from a job previously submitted: BatchPredictionJob.score_from_existing.
-The first parameter is the job id of another job.
+To submit a job using parameters from a job that was previously submitted, use BatchPredictionJob.score_from_existing.
+The first parameter is the job ID of another job.

 import datarobot as dr